By Terrence Curry

 But the fact that trade options have prospered in the last 50 years.

-The most significant event that enabled popularization of trading options was the establishment of the first arranged stock exchange option in Chicago in the year 1973 under the name of the Chicago Board of Options.
+The most significant event that enabled the popularization of trading options was the establishment of the first arranged stock exchange option in Chicago in the year 1973 under the name of the Chicago Board of Options.
 Since then, a number of stock options have been established in the US and around the world.

 Options are a very useful financial instrument because of their characteristics.